isorna/dropcommander/docs/en/dzc/special-rules.md

 Every time the unit with the weapon loses 1 Damage Point, reduce the Shots characteristic of the weapon by the number listed.

 A weapon with this special rule may instead combine its fire.
-For that attack it reduces its Shots characteristic to 1 and increases its Energy by 1 for every Shot removed (after reducing the Shots due to damage taken), **to a maximum of 9.**
+For that attack it reduces its Shots characteristic to 1 and increases its Energy by 1 for every Shot removed (after reducing the Shots due to damage taken), **to a maximum of 9**.

-If **not** a Close Quarters Weapon, this combined fire can gain the AA rule for that action, although if doing so it **reduces its R(F) and R(C) ranges to 6 .** Note that the same restrictions apply to shooting at Aircraft as normal, such as being unable to do so if the squad disembarked from an Aerial Transport.
+If **not** a Close Quarters Weapon, this combined fire can gain the AA rule for that action, although if doing so it **reduces its R(F) and R(C) ranges to 6 **.
+Note that the same restrictions apply to shooting at Aircraft as normal, such as being unable to do so if the squad disembarked from an Aerial Transport.

-### Strafe (Strafe-X)
+### Strafe - Strafe-X

-_Some weapons have such colossal fire output that they can tear through entire regiments or armoured companies in a single volley._
+_Some weapons have such colossal fire output that they can tear through entire regiments or armoured companies in a single volley_.

 Strafe weapons are denoted with a number by them.
 When making a Shooting action, this weapon can be fired the number of times listed, but each must be fired at units within 3" of at least one other targeted unit.
 You can target the same unit multiple times.
 Declare all targets before rolling to hit as normal.